theuerc/interview_simulator/README.md

 # Interview Simulator

-Interview simulator that uses ChatGPT, Whisper, and Google Text-to-Speech
+Interview simulator that uses ChatGPT, Whisper, and Google Text-to-Speech to provide a realistic interview experience.
+This project requires [Docker](https://www.docker.com/).

 **Quickstart for Teaching Team:**